Health Maintenance Organizations (HMOs)

 If you and your spouse both work and have health care coverage through your employers, you and your dependents may be covered by both plans.
 The HMO must follow Michigan's coordination of benefits (COB) rule to decide which plan is primary, which one is secondary, and how much each of the plans must pay.

 When you are the patient, your employer's health coverage is always primary and your spouse's plan is secondary.
-When your child is the patient, the plans follow the birthday rule.
+When your child is the patient, HMOs follow the birthday rule.
 The spouse with the first birthday in the calendar year is the primary plan.
 If you are divorced or legally separated, the court decree is followed.
 If the decree doesn't designate which parent is responsible for the children's health care, the plan that covers the parent with physical custody is the source of primary coverage.

 - Primary plan: This is the plan that pays first.